What Is Severe Hearing Loss?

 - Tympanometry.This is a test that is included in all evaluations to measure the middle ear space and rule out congestion or ear drum abnormalities.
 A small probe in each ear measures how your eardrum responds to air pushed into the ears.

-For a child with hearing loss, the audiologist may want to see how well she responds to instructions.
-He may tell her how to play a game to see how she understands speech.
-He may ask her to look at the sources of sounds.
+For a child with hearing loss, the audiologist may want to see how well they respond to instructions.
+They may tell them how to play a game to see how they understand speech.
+They may ask them to look at the sources of sounds.

 Questions to Ask Your Doctor